 What Is Cash Surrender Value?

-When you surrender a life insurance policy, you’re essentially canceling it and asking your insurance company to pay you whatever cash value has accumulated inside the policy.
-This amount is called the cash surrender value (CSV).
+When you surrender a life insurance policy, you’re telling your insurance company: “I’m done.
+Cancel the policy and give me whatever cash value has built up inside it.”
+That amount is the cash surrender value (CSV).

-Here’s the thing: the cash surrender value is almost always a very small fraction of your policy’s death benefit.
-On a $500,000 policy, the surrender value might be $15,000 to $25,000 — sometimes even less, depending on the policy type, how long you’ve held it, and any surrender charges that apply.
+And for most people, the number is shockingly low.
+A $500,000 policy might have a surrender value of $15,000 to $25,000 — sometimes even less, depending on the policy type, how long you’ve held it, and any surrender charges baked into the contract.

 What Is a Life Settlement?